QiAn-Grace/Data-Mining-Final-Project/README.md

 ### Different Code File Explained:
 #### Main Code:
-The part of Data Collection and Processing, Feature Selection and Machine Learning Models (written by Python)
+The part of Data Collection and Processing, Feature Selection and Machine Learning Models (written in Python)

 #### code_Part2:
-The part of Exploratory Data Analysis （written by R）
+The part of Exploratory Data Analysis （written in R）

 #### Font Generating:
 'Iteration' we try (codes which can help us generate picture by ourselves)